itsashiish/The-Science-of-________/README.md

-# The Science of Swearing: Research Visualizer
+# The Science of ********: Research Visualizer

 ![Project Status](https://img.shields.io/badge/status-active-success)
 ![License](https://img.shields.io/badge/license-MIT-blue)
 ![Built By](https://img.shields.io/badge/built%20by-itsashiish-orange)

-An interactive single-page application (SPA) that synthesizes key psychological and sociological research regarding the use of profanity.
+The Science of Swearing an interactive single-page application (SPA) that synthesizes key psychological and sociological research regarding the use of profanity.
 This project transforms static academic findings into an interactive narrative using dynamic data visualizations.

 ## 📋 Overview